rundeck/docs/docs/manual/user-management/user-classes.md

 ### Full User

-This User Class allows full access to the Process Automation environment.
+This User Class allows full access to the Runbook Automation environment.

 ### Job Runner